Bacteria in the body

 The bacteria in our gut are essential for food digestion.
-The different types of bacteria in our digestive tract make up our gut ‘microbiome’, and research is increasingly showing that maintaining a healthy balance of bacteria here is important for many aspects of human health.
+The different types of bacteria in our digestive tract make up our gut ‘microbiome’.
+Research is increasingly showing that maintaining a healthy balance of bacteria here is important for many aspects of human health.
 Other components of this microbiome include fungi and viruses.

 One way in which we can upset the balance of bacteria in the gut is by taking antibiotics.
 When taking a medicine that kills harmful bacteria it is unavoidable that it may also kill healthy bacteria in other parts of the body.
-Studies suggest that treatment with antibiotics and the resulting change in the balance of bacteria in the body could contribute to long-term health issues such as obesity, type 2 diabetes and adverse impacts on brain function and development.
+Studies suggest that treatment with antibiotics and the resulting change in the balance of bacteria in the body could contribute to long-term health issues.
+These include: obesity, type 2 diabetes and adverse impacts on brain function and development.

-Bacteria begin to colonise our bodies while we are in the womb, and provided these bacteria are maintained at a healthy number and in the right places they are beneficial to good health.
+Bacteria begin to colonise our bodies while we are in the womb.
+Provided these bacteria are maintained at a healthy number and in the right places they are beneficial to good health.
 Sometimes, though, these bacteria become resistant to the antibiotics we use to treat bacterial infections.

-Bacteria reproduce very rapidly (once every 20 minutes), which means that the opportunity for a new genetic mutation that allows them to become resistant to the effects of antibiotics can arise often.
+Bacteria reproduce very rapidly – once every 20 minutes.
+This means that the opportunity for a new genetic mutation that allows them to become resistant to the effects of antibiotics can arise often.
 This is a natural process, and by using antibiotics we create a ‘selection pressure’ that favours these resistant bacteria.

 By destroying the non-resistant bacteria around them, we leave the resistant bacteria with less competition for resources and enable them to grow uninhibited.

-Antibiotic resistance is driven by exposure to antibiotics – the more a person is exposed the more likely it is that they will develop a resistant infection.
+Antibiotic resistance is driven by exposure to antibiotics.
+The more a person is exposed the more likely it is that they will also develop a resistant infection.

 The three fundamental mechanisms of antimicrobial resistance are: